Published Nov 27, 2023

-Komananov explains that she is working to learn the source of a series of artificial earthquakes, the only clue being an image of Doctor Honey Bare, Jadzia Dax.
-The door opens and Julian’s holo assistant Mona falls into the room, a knife in her back.
-The man with the eyepatch is back – the Falcon, now played by Miles O’Brien.
+Komananov explains that she is working to learn the source of a series of artificial earthquakes, the only clue being an image of Dr. Honey Bare aka Jadzia Dax.
+The door opens and Julian’s holo-assistant Mona falls into the room, a knife in her back.
+The man with the eyepatch is back — the Falcon, now portrayed by Miles O’Brien.

 Komananov asks for one last kiss with Julian, and removes her earring, which in reality is a stun bomb.
 She hurls it at Falcon, knocking him out.
 Dispatching the rest of his henchmen, they notice that Garak is bleeding.
 The holodeck safeties are off, so if they are to save their colleagues, they’ll have to do it for real.
 Komananov explains that evil genius Hippocrates Noah has been meeting with the world’s greatest scientific minds in a Parisian club and abducting them.
 Bashir and Komananov head for Paris.

 As the DS9 crew struggle to fit together the various pieces needed to bring the crew back safely from the holodeck, Bashir encounters Duchamps aka Worf.
 He challenges him to a game of baccarat to win the money required to meet Dr. Noah, but Duchamps stuns them with knock-out gas and they wake to meet Noah who is… Sisko.

 Noah reveals his plan — to shrink the planet and flood the world, leaving only his Mount Everest base above the water.
 Falcon straps Bashir and Garak to a giant laser, leaving them to die.
 Just in time, Honey Bare frees them.